estelle/input-masking/README.md

 ## Customization

 ### Initalization
 If you are ok with all the default options you can have masked-inputs initalize it self and avoid writing any JavaScript at all.
-Simplu add the attribute `data-autoinit="false"` to your script tag
+Simply add the attribute `data-autoinit="false"` to your script tag

 `<script src="path/js/masking-input.js" data-autoinit="true"></script>`